pingcap/tidb-operator/deploy/gcp/README.md

 The terraform script expects three environment variables.
 You can let Terraform prompt you for them, or `export` them ahead of time.
 If you choose to export them, they are:

-* `TF_VAR_GCP_CREDENTIALS_PATH`: Path to a valid GCP credentials file
+* `TF_VAR_GCP_CREDENTIALS_PATH`: Path to a valid GCP credentials file.
+It is generally considered a good idea to create a service account to be used by Terraform.
+See [this page](https://cloud.google.com/iam/docs/creating-managing-service-accounts) for more information on how to manage them.
+See [this page](https://cloud.google.com/iam/docs/creating-managing-service-account-keys) for creating and managing service account keys which, when downloaded, will be the needed credentials file.
 * `TF_VAR_GCP_REGION`: The region to create the resources in, for example: `us-west1`
 * `TF_VAR_GCP_PROJECT`: The name of the GCP project

-It is generally considered a good idea to create a service account to be used by Terraform.
-See https://cloud.google.com/iam/docs/creating-managing-service-accounts for more information on how to manage them.

 The service account should have sufficient permissions to create resources in the project.
 The `Project Editor` primitive will accomplish this.